-The following is a broad review of the relevant Goals Objectives and Policies (GOP's) of the Comprehensive Plan.
+The following is a broad review of the relevant Goals Objectives and Policies (GOP's) of the Comprehensive Plan of the Town of Miami Lakes.
 Those GOP's that address Level of Service (LOS) standards for the various elements also appear in Element 8, Capital Improvement Element, as found more specifically at Policy 8.3.5.
 In the interest of avoiding redundancy, that section is not re-cited for analysis purposes.
 The review provided below includes that policy by reference.

-The area proposed for FLUM amendment is under the Industrial Office Use future land use designation of the Comprehensive Plan.
-An application to rezone to RM-36, Medium-High Density Residential, is underway as well and being heard by the Council along with this request.
+The area proposed for rezoning is under the Industrial Office Use future land use designation of the Comprehensive Plan.
+An application to amend such designation to Medium-High Density Residential is underway as well and being heard by the Council along with this request for rezoning.
 The requested change to the Future Land Use Map (FLUM), if approved by council, would result in a designation of Medium-High Density Residential, which is defined as follows: